 In March, I reported on stage II results of the first ever herpes vaccine and its effectiveness in people who were infected with herpes.
 Data from trials of Genocea Biosciences' GEN-003 showed a modest, but real, effect in reducing symptoms and shedding (1) in people who were infected with HSV-2 (genital herpes).

 Last month, I reported on Rational Vaccines' Theravax, which claimed to have significant advantages over 003; although, it is important to keep in mind that their conclusion was based on a tiny pilot study, not a clinical trial, and they have refused to show any results.
 It was also done in a foreign country to avoid FDA oversight.
 An interview with Rational's CSO Dr. William Halford can be read here.

 Last week, Genocea reported 12-month clinical data of GEN-003 at the Infectious Disease Society of America (IDSA) annual meeting in New Orleans.

-We can't fairly compare the two vaccines, since GEN-003 is conducting real trials and Theravax has yet to show any data for animal models or even its St. Kitts pilot study, but the table below summarizes data from GEN-003 (at 6 and 12 months) and Theravax (September 2016).
+We can't fairly compare the two vaccines, since GEN-003 is conducting real trials and Theravax has yet to show any data for animal models or even its St. Kitts pilot study, but the table below summarizes data from GEN-003 (at 6 and 12 months) and claims from Theravax (September 2016).

 Genocea is following legitimate clinical protocols to seek approval for 003 in the US, and its vaccine has been evaluated in more than 300 people.
 The vaccine, which is given once, is effective in reducing both the number of outbreaks and viral shedding but appears to offer no advantage over Valtrex (2), which is the current standard of care.